thiwaK/open-gis-lk/README.md

 - Relocate "WebGL is not supported" dialog to screen center
 - Add loading placeholders for components
 - Add bottom status bar
+- Hints or help tips for main elements